Minca-Colombia

 Getting Around Minca, Colombia

 Minca is a small pueblo, making it easily walkable.
 Moto taxis (a literal motorbike) are available for trips a little further out.
+Bikes are also easy to rent.

 Getting to Minca, Colombia